-Not only does air conditioning keep you comfortable, it’s also crucial for your health during the heat of summer.
-As a result, when the chilly air stops blowing or your air conditioner won’t come on at all, you’re not able to call around for several days.
+Not only does your AC system keep you comfortable, it’s also crucial for your health when we’re here in the heat of summer.
+As a result, when the chilly air stops blowing or your air conditioner won’t come on at all, you’re not able to shop around for several days.

-When your air conditioning breaks down in the extreme temperatures of the summer, you don’t always have time to shop around for competing quotes or research what you can expect to pay.
-Not having an idea how much you can expect to pay when the air conditioner service tech knocks on your door can be intimidating, so we’re here with some price ranges on some common services so you won’t be alarmed when Falso Service Experts comes to get you up and running again.
+When your AC breaks down in the heat of the summer, you don’t always have time to shop around for competing quotes or research what you can expect to pay.
+Not having an idea how much you can expect to pay when the air conditioner service technician knocks on your door can be intimidating, so we’re here with a few price ranges on some common services so you won’t be alarmed when Falso Service Experts comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500